-- Successfully complete the 5 ML core courses - Successfully complete the 5 Heinz core courses - Successfully complete 36 units of approved electives, (12 units from Heinz, 12 units from ML or Statistics, 12 units ML/PP) - Participate in 24 units of directed research - Complete a Data Analysis Project (DAP) - Serve as a teaching assistant at least twice - Demonstrate speaking, writing and programming skills - Write and orally defend a thesis, a significant piece of original research in a specialized area of Machine Learning and Public Policy.
+- Successfully complete the 5 ML core courses - Successfully complete the 5 Heinz core courses - Successfully complete 36 units of approved electives, (12 units from Heinz, 12 units from ML or Statistics, 12 units ML/PP) - Participate in 24 units of directed research - Complete a Data Analysis Project (DAP) - · Serve as a teaching assistant at least twice - Demonstrate speaking, writing and programming skills - Write and orally defend a thesis, a significant piece of original research in a specialized area of Machine Learning and Public Policy.

-Note: Joint ML/PP students are not required to attend the ML Journal Club.
+Note: Joint ML/PP students are not required to complete the Presentation Skills course.